 There are countless myths about hair growth and hair loss.
-From the ridiculous (“rubbing an onion on a bald spot will make the hair grow back”) to the plausible-if-you-don’t-think-too-hard (“hats cause hair loss”), there is so much misinformation floating around about what causes hair to grow or fall out.
+From the ridiculous (“rubbing an onion on a bald spot will make the hair grow back”) to the plausible (“hats cause hair loss”).
+So much misinformation is floating around about what causes hair to grow or fall out.

 Is Sunlight Good For Your Hair?

 Sunlight, in moderation, is good for your whole body – including your scalp and hair.
-Five to ten minutes of sunlight several days a week will provide a healthy dose of vitamin D, which is necessary for your hair’s growth and health.
+Five to ten minutes of sunlight several days a week will provide a healthy dose of vitamin D necessary for your hair’s growth and health.

 Does Sunlight Stimulate Hair Growth?

 Vitamin D – including that derived from the sun – stimulates cellular activity, binding itself to receptors in existing hair follicles.
 It also helps to create new follicles, which maintain hair’s thickness and prevent existing hair from falling out prematurely.
 It is especially helpful during the anagen (growth) phase of the hair cycle when there are increasing numbers of vitamin D receptors on the follicular cells.